Course Descriptions

 Core Curriculum – Cells

-Gene Transcription expands on the fundamental concepts studied in the first-year Core Course emphasizing experimental strategies, reading of primary literature, critical evaluation of data and student discussion.
-Topics change with current advances in the field.
-Topics include mechanisms of gene transcription and transcriptional control of cellular and developmental processes.
+Gene Expression expands on the fundamental concepts studied in the first-year Core Course emphasizing experimental strategies, reading of primary literature, critical evaluation of data, and student discussion.
+Topics include mechanisms regulating gene transcription, including responses to inflammatory and hormonal stimuli, epigenetic and post-transcriptional regulatory mechanisms, and microRNAs.
+Discussions of current research papers are used to delve into each of these topics.

 1.5 credit hours